inspec/inspec/docs/reporters.md

 inspec exec --reporter json junit:/tmp/junit.xml -- profile1 profile2
 ```

-If you are using the cli option `--json-config` you can also set reporters.
+If you are using the cli option `--config`, you can also set reporters.

 Output cli to screen.